RCayre/mirage/readme.md

  * supports of tools for monitoring HCI communications, using ADB or Hcidump
  * an user-friendly development environment allowing to easily write new modules or customize existing ones

+The full documentation can be found here : http://homepages.laas.fr/rcayre/mirage-documentation/index.html